 However, there are many avenues that a Parkinson’s patient can take in order to retain their independence.
-A personal alarm, for example, allows a patient with Parkinson’s disease to live their life with the knowledge that experienced and qualified emergency assistance is a button’s push away, whenever they need it.
+A monitored personal alarm, for example, allows a patient with Parkinson’s disease to live their life with the knowledge that emergency assistance is only a button press away, whenever they need it.

 What is Parkinson’s disease?

-Living with Parkinson’s does require re-adjustment as the disease slowly progresses.
+Living with Parkinson’s requires some adjustment as the disease slowly progresses.
 Depending on the level of impairment, daily activities such as getting dressed, driving and eating may become more challenging over time.
 However, the majority of people that experience Parkinson’s disease still continue to live long and rewarding lives.

 Symptoms of Parkinson’s disease include:

 - tremor or shaking, often when resting or tired

 - muscle rigidity or stiffness, which can limit movement and may be painful